Patterbear/RansomScare/README.md

 ## Download and Use (Standalone .exe file)
-The program in its easy 'click-to-run' .exe file can be  downloaded from https://drive.google.com/file/d/1Oa7S22P6VwH9V30_Fko7lx8ihMqtHAF8/.
+The program in its easy 'click-to-run' .exe file can be  downloaded [here](https://github.com/Patterbear/TedEncrypt/releases/download/v1.0.0/TedEncrypt.exe).

 To install, simply place the file into the directory whose files you wish to encrypt/decrypt.